Laughton, Flyers down Caps, improve to 2-0

 The Flyers took a 1-0 lead on a goal from Laughton.
 He took a beautiful spin-around pass from Konecny that left Laughton with an empty net in front of him, and he finished the job with 6:57 left in the first period.
 Hayes earned the second assist.

-The Capitals, who played without Norris Trophy finalist John Carlson and forward Lars Eller, committed six minor penalties, all in the first two periods. --Field Level Media
+The Capitals, who played without Norris Trophy finalist John Carlson and forward Lars Eller, committed seven minor penalties, all in the first two periods. --Field Level Media